MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a wide table in Cloud Bigtable with a row key that combines the computer identifier with the sample time at each minute, and combine the values for each second as column data.

 **Memorize:** `C) Create a narrow table in Cloud Bigtable with a row key that combines the Computer Engine computer identifier with the sample time at each second`

-**Quick reason:** Create a narrow table in Cloud Bigtable with a row key that combines the Computer Engine computer identifier with the sample time at each second

 <details>
 <summary>Full explanation</summary>